jorgeds1/polynomial.vhdl/README.md

-# vhdl.polynomial
+# VHDL Polynomial Template
-Template for 3rd Task: Re-Implementation of Task 2 in VHDL
+This is the template for the VHDL Polynomial task of the FPGAHS course.
+Please see the lab instructions for further Information.